Logiqx/gps-details/docs/articles/3-observables/README.md

 ![Doppler effect](img/Dopplerfrequenz.gif)

 The previous article described how the acquisition and tracking of GNSS signals must account for the Doppler effect.
-This is absolutely essential in order for the GNSS signals to be found within all of the noise and subsequently decoded, but the Doppler shift provides an additional benefit.
-The Doppler shift is solely dependent on the relative motion of the satellite and the receiver, and is unaffected by many of the errors present in the pseudorange.
+This is absolutely essential in order for the GNSS signals to be isolated from all of the noise and subsequently decoded, but the Doppler shift provides an additional benefit.
+The Doppler shift is solely dependent on the relative motion of the satellite and the receiver, and is largely unaffected by the most significant errors present in the pseudorange which are due to the travel time.

-The doppler observables can be used to calculate a more accurate / reliable velocity estimate than the pseudorange observables.
+The doppler observable can therefore be used to calculate a more accurate / reliable velocity estimate than the pseudorange observable.

 #### Carrier Phase

 The carrier phase observable is not available in many consumer GNSS chipsets but when available it provides an additional means for measuring the apparent distance between the satellite and receiver.
 The advantage that the carrier phase measurements have over the code based pseudoranges are that they have much greater precision, roughly by 2 or 3 orders of magnitude.

-[Real-time kinematic positioning](https://en.wikipedia.org/wiki/Real-time_kinematic_positioning) (RTK), post-processing kinematics (PPK) and [precise point positioning](https://en.wikipedia.org/wiki/Precise_Point_Positioning) (PPP) all make use of the carrier phase observable to calculate positions that are accurate to within a few centimeters (or sometimes millimeters).
-The carrier phase observable can also be used to smooth the code base pseudorange to produce more accurate positions in cheaper GNSS chipsets.
+[Real-time kinematic positioning](https://en.wikipedia.org/wiki/Real-time_kinematic_positioning) (RTK), post-processing kinematics (PPK) and [precise point positioning](https://en.wikipedia.org/wiki/Precise_Point_Positioning) (PPP) all make use of the carrier phase observable to calculate positions that are accurate to within a few centimeters (or even millimeters).
+The carrier phase observable can also be used to smooth the code based pseudorange to produce more accurate positions in cheaper GNSS chipsets.

 #### C/N₀